Choosing Your Own Doctor

 - a doctor who is familiar with specific health issues or problems if you need it (e.g., sickle cell disease or achondroplasia)

-- an office that's nearby or one you can get to easily
+- an office that's nearby or easy to get to

-- a doctor's office that has appointments at times that are convenient for you (e.g., late afternoons or evenings)
+- a practice with appointment times that are convenient for you (like late afternoons or evenings)

-In addition, you might want to ask questions to find out how the office handles emergencies or questions.
+You also might want to ask about how the office handles emergencies or questions.
 For example:

 - Who answers phone questions or handles emergencies on nights and weekends?

-- If you need to go in when you are sick, will you see your doctor or someone else?
+- If you need to go in when you're sick, will you see your HCP or someone else?